potmat/homebridge-google-nest-sdm/README.md

 A Homebridge plugin for Google Nest devices that uses the [Google Smart Device Management API](https://developers.google.com/nest/device-access).
 Supports Cameras, Doorbells, Displays, and Thermostats.

-Requires that ffmpeg be installed and available on the PATH on the system you're running Homebridge on.
-If you are using the Homebridge Raspberry-Pi image it's already there, otherwise go [here](https://www.ffmpeg.org/download.html).

 *Currently does not support the new battery powered cameras/doorbells.
 The SDM API does support these devices, but I don't have one, so I have no way to test it.
 If anyone has one of the new battery cameras they're willing to loan me it should not be that hard to add.
 If I get some donations I'll purchase one.*

 **Please read the [FAQ](https://github.com/potmat/homebridge-google-nest-sdm#faq) before creating an issue.**